Tarekys/Multimodal-RAG-Implementation/README.md

-# Multimodal RAG Pipeline with Qwen-VL
+# Multimodal RAG Pipeline with CLIP, Whisper, and Qwen-VL

 This repository contains a **Multimodal Retrieval-Augmented Generation (RAG) Pipeline** that integrates **images**, **audio**, and **text** for advanced multimodal querying and response generation.
 The pipeline uses **CLIP** for image embeddings, **Whisper** for audio transcription, **SentenceTransformer** for text embeddings, **ChromaDB** for vector storage, and **Qwen-VL** for multimodal text generation.